What is it?

 Where this work is currently at

-The proxy identifier working group have recently been considering and assessing a range of possible technical solution delivery models for the proxy service.
-A preferred option has been chosen and the working group have recently completed a deep dive into that model.
+The proxy identifier working group have considered and assessed a range of possible technical solution delivery models for the proxy service.
+A preferred option has been chosen and the working group have completed a deep dive into that model.

 That work has resulted in a recommendation from the group which favours a centralised repository as the preferred technical solution.